zaiisao/Documentation/en/Audio Broadcast/start_live_audio_ios.md

 ## Try the demo

-We provide an open-source [OpenLive-Voice-Only-iOS-Objective-C](https://github.com/AgoraIO/Basic-Audio-Broadcasting/tree/master/OpenLive-Voice-Only-iOS-Objective-C)/[OpenLive-Voice-Only-iOS](https://github.com/AgoraIO/Basic-Audio-Broadcasting/tree/master/OpenLive-Voice-Only-iOS) demo project that implements the basic audio broadcast on GitHub.
+We provide an open-source [OpenLive-Voice-Only-iOS-Objective-C](https://github.com/AgoraIO/Basic-Audio-Broadcasting/tree/master/OpenLive-Voice-Only-iOS-Objective-C) or [OpenLive-Voice-Only-iOS](https://github.com/AgoraIO/Basic-Audio-Broadcasting/tree/master/OpenLive-Voice-Only-iOS) demo project that implements the basic audio broadcast on GitHub.
 You can try the demo and view the source code.

 ## Prerequisites

 - Xcode 9.0 or later
 - An iOS device running iOS 8.0 or later
-- A valid Agora account. ([Sign up](https://sso.agora.io/en/signup) for free)
+- A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up) and an [App ID](https://docs.agora.io/en/Agora%20Platform/token?platform=All%20Platforms#get-an-app-id)

 <div class="alert note">Open the specified ports in <a href="https://docs.agora.io/en/Agora%20Platform/firewall?platform=All%20Platforms">Firewall Requirements</a > if your network has a firewall.</div>